 I went around the deck first making a mark where each pipe strap would be using a scrap 2×2 that I marked with a magic marker.
 I put all the straps over my marks leaving the screws a touch loose so it would be easy to thread the pipe through.
 Once the pipe was in place I just had to tighten them all down.
 I cut the pipe when I needed to using an angle grinder with a steel “blade”.
 At first I didn’t want any “seams” but these little pipe couplings were small enough that they didn’t bother me.

 Step 2: Competion

 At first I was going to try and have the seams random but once I started adding the pipe I preferred the look of all the seams in the same place.
-(We did cut the pipe in one place so every single length of pipe we used hit on at least two hole straps.)
-When we were at this it occurred to me just how versatile this idea is.
+When I was working at this it occurred to me just how versatile this idea is.
 Why not use PVC pipe and spray paint it to look like copper or wrought iron?
 Or you could just literally use copper pipe or galvanized pipe (though the expense would be more) and you could also use big rope here too.

 All in the deck rails cost only about $110!
 Pretty amazing for only a couple of hours of work and now my deck finally looks almost finished.
 Next job is to make the gates!
 (Note: you will have to check with your local building ordinances if you want to build a deck railing up to code ESPECIALLY if you plan on selling your home.
 Every state, city and county has their own very specific ordinances I also double checked with our house insurance company to make sure that this would work with our plan.)